Adore2113/MarsHSim/docs/dev_log.md

 ##      03/29/2026
-    ♡ decided to start with power_system.py since I already started implementing these features in other functions and updated step in engine.py to include power/energy used for OGA and lights
+    ♡ decided to start w. power_system.py since I already started implementing these features in other functions and updated step in engine.py to include power/energy used for OGA and lights

     ♡ updated state variables file to include the new power variables I've been using from state and removed them out of the placeholder value section